QuChunhe/study/Linux.md

 CPU utilization

 The measure of CPU utilization spans all clock cycles for eligible activities, including memory stall cycles.
-It may seem a little counterintuitive, but a CPU may be highly utilized because it is often stalled waiting for memory I/O, not just executing instructions, as described in the previous section.
+It may seem a little counter intuitive, but a CPU may be highly utilized because it is often stalled waiting for memory I/O, not just executing instructions, as described in the previous section.

 When measured across the entire system, the user-time/kernel-time ratio indicates the type of workload